 Principle 9: Risk Management and Internal Controls

 The Manager adopts an Enterprise Risk Management (ERM) Framework which sets out the required environmental and organisational components for managing risks in an integrated, systematic and consistent manner.
-The ERM Framework and related policies are reviewed as and when appropriate.
-As part of the ERM Framework, the Manager has identified material risks along with their mitigating measures.
+The ERM Framework and related policies are reviewed annually.

-More information on the Manager’s ERM Framework including the material risks identified can be found in the ERM section on pages 140 to 145 of this Annual Report.
+More information on the Manager’s ERM Framework including the material risks identified can be found in the ERM section on pages 146 to 153 of this Annual Report.

 The internal and external auditors conduct reviews of the adequacy and effectiveness of the material internal controls (including financial, operational, compliance and IT controls) and risk management systems.
 This includes testing, where practicable, material internal controls in areas managed by external service providers.
 Any material non-compliance or lapses in internal controls together with corrective measures recommended by the internal and external auditors are reported to and reviewed by the ARC.
 The ARC also reviews the adequacy and effectiveness of the measures taken by the Manager on the recommendations made by the internal and external auditors in this respect.

-The CEO and the CFO have obtained similar assurances from the other key management personnel as well as the respective risk and control owners.
+The CEO, the CFO and the relevant key management personnel of the Manager have obtained similar assurances from the respective risk and control owners.

-Based on the ERM Framework and the reviews conducted by Management and both the internal and external auditors, as well as the assurance from the CEO and the CFO, the Board is of the opinion that the systems of risk management and internal controls (including financial, operational, compliance and information technology controls) are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which the Ascendas Reit Group considers relevant and material to its current business environment as at 31 December 2019.
+Based on the ERM Framework established and the reviews conducted by the Manager and both the internal and external auditors, as well as the assurance from the CEO, the CFO and the relevant key management personnel, the Board is of the opinion that the systems of risk management and internal controls are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which the Ascendas Reit Group considers relevant and material to its current business environment as at 31 December 2021.
 The ARC concurs with the Board in its opinion.
-No material weaknesses in the systems of risk management and internal controls were identified by the Board or the ARC in the review for FY2019.
+No material weaknesses in the systems of risk management and internal controls were identified by the Board or the ARC in the review for FY2021.